-Drawing uses Windows GDI system calls.

-MFC applications normally use OnDraw event handler to draw, where a pointer to a device context is available.

-Device defined for the Conduct of the

-Borland/CodeGear's OWL or VCL use a Paint event handler.

-- The color palette in 256-color display mode gives optimal rendering.
-Gray-level images can be improved using LUTs (using histogram stretching techniques or pseudo-coloring). - The zoom can be different horizontally and vertically. - DrawFrameWithCurrentPen method draws a frame. - Non-destructive overlaying drawing operations do not alter the image contents, such as MoveTo/LineTo.
+- Drawing uses Windows GDI1 system calls.
+MFC2 applications normally use OnDraw event handler to draw, where a pointer to a device context is available.
+Borland/CodeGear's OWL or VCL use a Paint event handler. - The color palette in 256-color display mode gives optimal rendering.
+Gray-level images can be improved using LUT3s (using histogram stretching techniques or pseudo-coloring). - The zoom can be different horizontally and vertically. - DrawFrameWithCurrentPen method draws a frame. - Non-destructive overlaying drawing operations do not alter the image contents, such as MoveTo/LineTo. - Destructive overlaying drawing operations alter the image contents by drawing inside the image such as Easy::OpenImageGraphicContext.
+Gray-level [color] images can only receive a gray-level [color] overlay.